 Strong negotiating skills and ‘soft skills’ was Danske Bank’s learning goal.
 Employees working with corporate clients in Danske Bank are expected to strengthen their skills in ‘strategic customer dialogue’, where the ability to negotiate plays an important role.
 How do you, for example, negotiate with a competitive person, if you are a bit ‘soft’ yourself?
-This is exactly what we want to help our employees do.
+This is exactly what they want to help their employees do.

 Training modules are kept in a short and simple format between 5 and 20 minutes, making it possible to fit them into a busy schedule.
 The content is designed in a visually engaging format – in the form of a digital learning game based on a fictional story of an employee, who is faced with the challenge of having to climb a mountain.
 The mountain metaphor is chosen in order to resemble a change process, which can be so demanding that it resembles the life of a mountain climber fighting his way to the top.